Skip to contents

 The logic of the function is to first identify proto-patches (preliminary residence patches).
 When subsequent positions have a speed smaller than max_speed, a distance smaller than lim_spat_indep and a time gap smaller than lim_time_indep, they are assigned to the same proto patch.
 Proto-patches with fewer than min_fixes positions are filtered out.

-For each proto patch, the median position is calculated as well as the time between two subsequent proto-patches (time between last location and first location of the next proto-patch).
+For each proto-patch, the median position is calculated as well as the time between two subsequent proto-patches (time between last location and first location of the next proto-patch).
 Proto patches are merged into residence patches, if the distance between the median positions of two subsequent proto-patches is smaller than lim_spat_indep and the time between the proto-patch is less then lim_time_indep.

 Lastly, a unique patch ID is assigned to each residence patch ordered by time from 1 to n.

 Note that without cleaning the data or having short intervals (e.g. 3 sec), position error can lead to speed outliers, which affects the creation of proto-patches.
-When calculating residence patches, it is therefor recommended to first filter (var_max < 5000) and smooth (moving_window = 5) the data.
+When calculating residence patches, it is therefore recommended to first filter (var_max < 5000) and smooth (moving_window = 5) the data.
 Depending on the species’ behaviour or quality of the data, the max_speed can also be set to a higher value, or the data can be thinned first.
 Keep in mind that smoothing and thinning will influence the speeds between positions, and thus the creation of residence patches.

 Parameter overview: